edgexfoundry/edgex-docs/docs_src/getting-started/tools/Ch-CommandLineInterface.md

 ![image](device-list-json.png)

 ### Create
-Here is an example of how the CLI's interactive mode can be used together with inline parameters to create the main structure of a new create device request.
-All provided inline parameters are already populated and the user is left to populate the rest of the needed values.
+Here is an example of how the CLI's interactive mode can be used together with inline parameters to populate the main structure of a new create device request.
+Note how all the inline provided parameters are pre-populated and the user is left to populate the rest of the needed values.

 ``` bash
 edgex-cli device add --description CLI-Device --profileName Random-Integer-Device --operatingStatus ENABLED -i      (--interactive)